 Yes, all applications are completed online.
 There is no paper application.

 - Are there any advantages to applying early?

-Over time, the class becomes filled, and admissions decisions become limited by space and class composition.
-Therefore, applicants are strongly encouraged to apply for admission as early as possible, we would always prefer to receive a better application in a later round, rather than a rushed application in an earlier round.
+Applicants are encouraged to apply for admission as early as possible, but we would always prefer to receive a better application in a later round, rather than a rushed application in an earlier round.

 A small percentage of admitted students at the very end are unable to get their first-choice of core class section preference.

 Please note that if admitted, the admission deposit of $1500 is non-refundable, and due within one month of the admission offer.
 The $1500 is deducted from the Fall quarter tuition payment.

 All prospective students should have a working knowledge of algebra and differential calculus before beginning their course work.
 Admitted students also must have a working knowledge of word processing and spreadsheet applications such as Word and Excel.